 Cleveland Metroparks Centennial Celebration!
 Be sure to check out Cleveland Metroparks’ event calendar throughout the year.
 The calendar is packed with activities to celebrate their 100-year anniversary!

 Forest City Working Group: The Forest City Working Group strives to provide resources and expertise to assist in the reforesting of Cleveland and Northeast Ohio, to raise awareness about the benefits of trees, bringing a new appreciation for trees to residents.

 GardenWalk Cleveland: Save the Date for GardenWalk Cleveland, a self-guided tour of gardens, urban farms, vineyards and orchards in several Cleveland neighborhoods on July 8 and 9, 2017.
 Contact Cathi Lehn if interested in volunteering for GardenWalk.

 Potluck in the Park: Get to know your neighbors by attending Vital Neighborhood Working Group’s annual Potluck in the Park event (Date TBA).
 This community-wide potluck moves to a different location each year to bring growers, producers, cooks and eaters together over a healthy meal to celebrate local food.

 ciCLEvia: Join the ciCLEvia movement this summer to be active, build community and engage in a culture of health.

-Tree Steward Training: Western Reserve Land Conservancy’s Tree Steward Training teaches Clevelanders the basics of tree care.
+Tree Steward Training: Western Reserve Land Conservancy and Holden Forests and Garden's Tree Steward Training teaches Clevelanders the basics of tree care.

 Cleveland Tree Plan: Launched in 2015 and adopted by the Cleveland Planning Commission in 2016, the Cleveland Tree Plan is a community-wide collaboration to rebuild the urban forest so that Northeast Ohio residents can experience the benefits of reforesting our city, generating greater resiliency, health, prosperity and overall quality of life.